17

 08

-There is a food additive called a nutritional fortifier
+There is a type of food additive called a nutrient fortifier.

 Views:

-In order to improve the endemic goiter and cretinism caused by iodine deficiency in Chinese residents, since 1995, China has implemented the national salt iodization, which is a well-known nutrient-fortified food in our daily life.
-Why food should be fortified
+To address endemic goiter and cretinism caused by iodine deficiency among Chinese residents, China began implementing universal salt iodization in 1995.
+This is a well-known example of nutrient-fortified food in our daily lives.
+Why is food nutrient fortification necessary?

-Food fortification is mainly to supplement the nutritional deficiencies of natural foods, improve the nutritional components and proportions in food, and meet people's nutritional needs; reduce and prevent many nutritional deficiencies and other complications caused by nutritional deficiencies; These nutrients can achieve the purpose of special diet and health; improve the sensory quality and preservation performance of food.
+Food nutrient fortification is mainly to supplement the nutritional deficiencies of natural foods, improve the nutritional components and their proportions in food, meet people's nutritional needs; reduce and prevent many nutritional deficiency diseases and other complications caused by nutritional deficiencies; specially supplement certain nutrients to achieve special dietary and health goals; and improve the sensory quality and preservation performance of food.

-Taking iodized salt as an example, according to the regulations, the iodine content in each gram of iodized salt is not less than 35 micrograms, and the normal daily requirement of iodine is 150 micrograms.
-That is to say, if our daily source of iodine is mainly iodized salt, then the daily amount of salt should not exceed 5 grams, otherwise long-term high iodine intake can lead to diseases such as high iodine goiter; if we live in Adequate intake of seafood, such as kelp, seaweed, fresh hairtail, dried clams, dried clams, dried scallops, mussels, sea cucumbers, jellyfish, lobsters, etc., and consumption of iodized salt will also increase the risk of high iodine diseases* **risk.
+Taking iodized salt as an example, according to regulations, each gram of iodized salt contains no less than 35 micrograms of iodine, and the normal daily iodine requirement is 150 micrograms.
+This means that if our daily iodine source mainly comes from iodized salt, the daily salt intake should not exceed 5 grams; otherwise, long-term high iodine intake may lead to iodine-induced goiter and other diseases.
+If we consume sufficient seafood in daily life, such as kelp, laver, fresh ribbonfish, dried clams, dried clams, scallops, mussels, sea cucumbers, jellyfish, lobsters, etc., consuming iodized salt may increase the risk of iodine-related diseases.

 Key words: